Optimal Learning from Label Proportions with General Loss Functions: Bag-level Estimators for Arbitrary Losses

 For log loss, one can easily see that $\bar \ell(a,b) - \bar \ell(b,b) = b\log \frac{b}{a} + (1-b)\log\frac{1-b}{1-a} = {\textrm {KL}}(b,a)$, the KL-divergence between two Bernoulli random variables with biases $b$ and $a$.
 As for condition (\ref{e:fastrate_condition}), consider again the sigmoidal representation in Example \ref{ex:1}.
 This condition boils down to the strong convexity ($c_2$ side) and strong smoothness ($C_2$ side) of the function $w_h \rightarrow \log(1+e^{w_h})$.
 This function is known to be strongly smooth, but the strong convexity requires the logits $w_h$ to be bounded.
-Boundedness is also needed in order to enforce (\ref{e:fastrate_condition}) on $C_1$ and $c_1$ -- see Appendix \ref{sa:folk2} for details. \end{example}
+Boundedness is also needed in order to enforce (\ref{e:fastrate_condition}) on $C_1$ and $c_1$.
+Appendix \ref{sa:folk2} contains detailed calculations for these conditions. \end{example}

 The following theorem specifies the properties of Algorithm \ref{a:MoM} for quadratically sandwiched losses.
 The proof is in \Cref{sa:MoM_fast}.

 \begin{theorem} Under the same assumptions and notation as in Theorem \ref{t:mainbinary}, let the loss $\ell$ satisfy the sandwich condition (\ref{e:fastrate_condition}).
 Then for all $\beta > 0$, the hypothesis $\wh$ output by Algorithm \ref{a:MoM} satisfies \( \regret(\wh) \leq \beta \) with probability at least $1-\delta$, provided